Scaarus/nativedb/vehicle/RequestVehicleAsset.md

 iVehicleRequestFlags can be from the enum VEHICLE_RESOURCE_FLAGS, then can be combined together using "|"

-Used to prevent delays for missions peds getting outin to vehicles waiting for anims to load
+Used to prevent delays for missions peds getting out/in to vehicles waiting for anims to load